nuodb/nuodb-helm-charts/incubator/cloudbeaver/README.md

 **`files/cloudbeaver/cloudbeaver.conf`**

 This contains some initial server configuration for Cloudbeaver.
 Some of these entries are configured in the values file, under `cloudbeaver.configs.cloudbeaver`.
+Default Changes include disabling the ability to save passwords for connections and allowing anonymous users to create connections.
+These can also be changed adter deployment.
 Note See this page for more information: https://github.com/dbeaver/cloudbeaver/wiki/Server-configuration

 **`files/cloudbeaver/cloudbeaver.auto.conf`**